ukatc/AtLAST_sensitivity_calculator/docs/source/developer_guide/developing_the_application.rst

     application dependencies in the container.
 This requirements file is not used by any other part of the application.

-As part of the build process, the Dockerfile installs the python application from the AtLast Sensitivity Calculator GitHub repository.
+As part of the build process, the Dockerfile installs the ``atlast_sc`` Python package from the AtLast Sensitivity Calculator GitHub repository.

 At present, the repository is private.
 You therefore need to provide your credentials as "secrets" to the